 - 1. A sense of camaraderie and sportsmanship will prevail.
 Use of foul, abusive or vulgar language will not be tolerated and could result in ejection. - 2.
 A player who intentionally injures, or attempts to injure an opposing player will be ejected and subject to suspension from the League.
 This includes a base runner running into a defensive player. - 3.
-A player or manager who is ejected must leave the field and dugout, and must serve a one-game suspension, meaning he is not eligible to play or manage in his team's next game.
+A player or manager who is ejected must leave the complex and must serve a two-game suspension.
+Meaning he/she is not eligible to play or manage in his/her teams' next two games.
+This means the next 2 games of the conference after the game in which being ejected from.
+A bye or rainout does not count as a scheduled game.
 Umpires shall notify the conference coordinator and park supervisor of all ejections.